mbbx6spp/styleguides/bash/README.md

 * All error messages should go to `STDERR`.
 * All scripts should `set -e` to exit on error.
 * All scripts should `set -u` to help prevent unbound variables.
+* All scripts should `set -o pipefail` to catch previous errors in piped commands.
 * Doing trap catching to extend debugging output in the event of an error will in fact get you laid.
 This example shows how you would do that in a sourced library script: